-There’s some confusion about how languages, tools, connectors, and devices all fit into testing automation.
+There’s some confusion about how languages, tools, connectors, and devices all fit into test automation.
 Here’s a quick summary of how these pieces fit.
 First, a generic picture:

 Note: Selenium supports all of these languages.